Eldritch Instinct System Reference Document (v0.8)

 Expectations

-- Prepare a strong introduction for your session in order to create the right mood, pull your players into the fictional world and serve as an example for the players.
+- Prepare a strong introduction for your session in order to create the right mood, pull your players into the game world and serve as an example for the players.

 - Your goal is not to explicitly scare your players, but to create an immersive, eerie atmosphere and to build tension.